-Skipping the Scotch and the smokes, she began to write.
-Her first story involved a family with twenty children who lived by the ocean.
+I passed on the Scotch and the smokes, but kept writing.
+My first completed story involved a family with twenty children who lived by the ocean.
 The parents were twenty-two.
-To this day, some things remain constant in Huntley's life: her love of family, salt air, summer and beaches and a shaky grasp of math.
+Some things have never changed for me: my love of family, beaches, and my shaky grasp of math.

 The small seaside town in Connecticut where I grew up was so safe you could leave your bike downtown with your wallet in the basket and they'd both still be there days later.
 Yes, I know this because I did it.
 More than once.

 Through my childhood and teenage years I kept a journal showcasing my conversations with boys I liked that went on for twenty-pages, including such phrases as "Pause.
 Silence.
 Much audible blushing."
 Back then, the journals mostly served to torture my friends as I forced them to listen to the entire entry and analyze every comment.
 Now they help me remember all the paradoxical emotions involved in first love and true love.
 Sometimes we get lucky and they're the same thing.